Biden’s immigration bill proposes to eliminate per country cap, to benefit Indian IT professionals | Business

 It prioritises keeping families together, grows the country's economy, responsibly manages the border with smart investments, addresses the root causes of migration from Central America, and also ensures that the US remains a refuge for those fleeing persecution, said the official, who spoke on condition of anonymity.

+It also provides dependents of H-1B visa holders work authorisation, and children are prevented from “aging out” of the system.

+The bill also creates a pilot programme to stimulate regional economic development, gives DHS the authority to adjust green cards based on macroeconomic conditions, and incentivises higher wages for non-immigrant, high-skilled visas to prevent unfair competition with American workers.

-Describing this as a common-sense approach to solving immigration challenges, focusing on what works, the US Citizenship Act 2021 creates a roadmap to citizenship for a population that lives and works in the United States.
+Describing this as a common-sense approach to solving immigration challenges, focusing on what works, the US Citizenship Act 2021 creates a roadmap to citizenship for a population that lives and works in the US.

 January 1, 2021 is the cut-off date for those undocumented workers.
 Two-thirds of undocumented immigrants have been in the US for 10 years or longer.